Rock engravings are no longer renewed

 Of the handful of prosecutions that have even come before the courts in the last five years [2004-2009], the median penalty imposed is for $450—less than 10 per cent of the maximum.—Ian Cohen, Greens Member of Legislative Council

-Aboriginal rock art which covers the lower areas is prone to feral animals destroying it.
-Wild buffalo in the Northern Territory rub their bodies against rocks to get rid of parasites, destroying Aboriginal art at the same time.
+Aboriginal rock art which covers lower areas is prone to feral animals destroying it.
+Wild buffalo in the Northern Territory rub their bodies against rocks to get rid of parasites, destroying Aboriginal art.

 Buffalo came here and rubbed themselves against the rocks because nobody cared about the land, and the paintings were disappearing.—Romeo Lane, Indigenous ranger, Northern Territory

 Nature itself weakens and destroys Aboriginal rock art:

 - Fire and smoke (for instance, sites in Keep River National Park (NT), Wollemi National Park (NSW) and elsewhere have been destroyed by fire)